csound/csound/examples/plugin/README.md

 * freq(float f): sets the bin frequency to f.

 The pvsbin class can also be translated into a std::complex<float>
 object if needed.
-This ckass is also fully compatible the C complex type and an object obj can be cast into a float array consisting of two items (or a float pointer), using reinterpret_cast\<float (&)[2]\>(obj) or reinterpret_cast\<float \*\>(&obj)
+This class is also fully compatible the C complex type and an object obj can be cast into a float array consisting of two items (or a float pointer), using reinterpret_cast\<float (&)[2]\>(obj) or reinterpret_cast\<float \*\>(&obj)